Spontaneous quantum emission from analog white holes in a nonlinear optical medium: Theoretical model

-As it is sketched in the top panel of Fig.~\ref{fig:simpledispersion}, the increase of the refractive index caused by the strong pump pulse is described as a discontinuous change of the local values of $\beta_i$ and $\Om_i$.
-For the sake of simplicity, we focus on the steep trailing edge (located at $X=vT$) of a pulse propagating rightwards at speed $v>0$: This is expected to be an accurate approximation since light scattering and quantum vacuum emission at the much smoother leading edge is generally negligible.
-Outside the pulse (i.e. for $X<vT$), $\beta_i$ and $\Om_i$ coincide with the tabulated values of the material, while inside (i.e. for $X>vt$)
+As it is sketched in the top panel of Fig.~\ref{fig:simpledispersion}, the increase of the refractive index caused by the strong pump pulse is described as a sudden change of the local values of $\beta_i$ and $\Om_i$.
+For the sake of simplicity, we restrict ourselves to a simplified one-dimensional geometry which already contains all the basic features of the physics under investigation.
+Extension to the full three-dimensional case introduces severe technical difficulties which go far beyond the scope of the present work.\footnote{For a pump pulse with plane-parallel edges, the transverse wavevector $\mathbf{k}_\parallel$ along the plane is conserved: for each $\mathbf{k}_\parallel$, the scattering matrix remains finite dimensional, with just a very complex geometrical structure of modes~\cite{kinetics}.
+The situation is far more complicated if one wishes to describe the scattering and amplification of electromagnetic zero-point fluctuations on a bullet-shaped pulse with a nontrivial profile along the transverse directions.
+Finally, for the model to be complete one should also include the temporal evolution of the pulse under the combined effects of nonlinearity and dispersion while it propagates through the medium.
+A first study of the new features that may arise in this case is given in~\cite{angus}.} Inspired by the experiments, we also focus our attention on the steep trailing edge (located at $X=vT$) of a pulse propagating rightward at speed $v>0$: This is expected to be an accurate approximation since light scattering and quantum vacuum emission from the much smoother leading edge are generally negligible.
+Outside the pulse (i.e., for $X<vT$), $\beta_i$ and $\Om_i$ coincide with the tabulated values of the material, while inside the pulse (i.e., for $X>vt$) we take